lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ~~~~~~
   identity rcs-algorithm-base-type {
     description
-      "Identify which algorithm is used to compute RSC.
+      "Identify which algorithm is used to compute RCS.
-       The algorithm also defines the size if the RSC field.";
+       The algorithm also defines the size of the RCS field.";
   }

   identity rcs-RFC8724 {